woolfel/mlsandbox/README.md

 * Numpy
 * Scikit

+## Getting started

+1. clone the repository

+2. run the training script to produce some checkpoint files.
+Warning if you don't have a tensorflow setup with GPU it will take longer to produce checkpoint files.
+Example python ./cifar10_train3.py checkpoints/training1

+3. After the training is done, there will be 22 files in the checkpoints/training1 folder

+4. run diff script to compare two checkpoint files.
+Example python .\checkpoint_diff.py .\checkpoints\training3\weights.17-0.786-0.638.h5 .\checkpoints\training3\weights.22-0.790-0.663.h5 model_results.json

+5. it will print out a summary and save the results to a file

 ## Calculating model diff between checkpoints

 In cifar folder are some scripts for creating diff between two checkpoint models.
 Important note on the experiment and purpose.